-Unlike the other quotes above, Warren Buffett is talking about experience here.
-Whether it is the experience of "walking on land", running a business, or actually starting to invest, there’s no substitute for actually getting down to doing it.
+In this quote, Warren Buffett is talking about experience.
+Whether it is the experience of "walking on land", running a business or actually starting to invest, there’s no substitute for actually getting down to doing it.

-You can read all the books, attend all the seminars and know all the jargons, but still not understand how to invest because you have never really done it.
+You can read all the books, attend all the seminars and know all the jargon but still not understand how to invest because you have never really done it.